Amnaazam123/Learn_Javascript/README.md

 <b>Object entries</b>,
 <b>JavaScript Modules</b>

-<h2 id="let">The let keyword</h2>
+<h2>The let keyword</h2>
 Let datatype has somehow same properties as C++ Datatypes.<br>
 Let declaration is block scoped, and can not be redeclared in same scope.
+It can not be accessed before declaration.

 ```
 let x = 10;        // Here x is 10